Many people like the way their skin looks with a tan, but prolonged exposure to the sun has a variety of risks, including skin cancer.

 - Eat lycopene-rich foods.
 Examples include tomatoes, guava, and watermelon.

 - Choose your tanning time wisely.
 If your goal is to tan quickly, the sun is typically strongest between noon and 3 p.m.
-However, if you have extremely fair skin, it’s best to tan in the morning or after 3 p.m. to avoid burning.
+Keep in mind, however, that while the sun is at its strongest during this time, it will do the most damage due to the strength of the rays, and is likely to increase the risk of skin cancer due to this exposure.
+If you have extremely fair skin, it’s best to tan in the morning or after 3 p.m. to avoid burning.

 - Consider wearing a strapless top.
 This can help you get an even tan without any lines.